suparna-khamaru/applitools_hackathon_submission/README.md

 ### 2. Actions

-Consists of logics and test-step function calls.
+Consists of beautiful `reusable logics`.

 In this test framework, `actions` package covers the following reusuable function calls:

-- Filter black shoe in home page
+- `Filter black shoe` in home page
   - Handles test for all viewport sizes such as:
-    - Laptop,
+    - Laptop
     - Tablet
     - Mobile

 - Tap on first black shoe & navigate to its details page

+- Verify `search bar / search icon` is correctly displayed in:
+	- Laptop
+    	- Tablet
+    	- Mobile

+- Verify the `count` of black shoes displayed on filtering black shoe

+- Verify the default `shoe-size` & `large shoe image` displayed in product details page

 ### 3. Test Data management